SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-sites.md

 ---
 title: Customizing "modern" team sites
-description: Apply a custom theme to a "modern" team site in SharePoint Online. ms.date: 11/08/2017
+description: Apply a custom theme to a "modern" team site in SharePoint Online, and learn about other extensibility options. ms.date: 11/08/2017
 ---

 # Customizing "modern" team sites

 In 2016, the SharePoint Online team released "modern" collaboration sites.
 These "modern" team sites are integrated with Office 365 groups and bring a greatly improved end user experience.
 "Modern" team sites are responsive by design and are much faster to create and use from an end user perspective.
-Following are some of the key benefits in the "modern" team sites:
+Following are some of the key benefits of the "modern" team sites:

-- Designed to scale for any device natively without customizations, a fully responsive experience
+- Designed to scale for any device natively without customizations for a fully responsive experience.
-- Native news, quick links, and activity capabilities
+- Contain native news, quick links, and activity capabilities.
-- Office 365 group integration
+- Integrated with Office 365 groups.
-- Significantly faster to create compared to "classic" team sites
+- Significantly faster site creation compared to "classic" team sites.
-- Modern lists and libraries with support for Microsoft Flow and PowerApps
+- Include modern lists and libraries with support for Microsoft Flow and PowerApps.
-- Modern page editing capabilities
+- Contain modern page editing capabilities.
-- Updated site contents page with additional insights on site usage
+- Include an updated site contents page with additional insights on site usage.

 This article concentrates on the available extensibility options within "modern" team sites: